-- an average call lasts two minutes \rightarrow $H = \frac{1}{2} = 2$ - the probability of blocking is to be no more than 1%. $P{1} \leq 0.01$ - If there are a total of 399 traffic channels for a seven-cell reuse system, there will be 57 traffic channels per cell. - From the Erlang B formula, can handle 44.2 Erlangs or 1326 calls per hour.
+- Consider a cellular system in which - an average call lasts two minutes - the probability of blocking is to be no more than 1%. - If there are a total of 399 traffic channels for a seven-cell reuse system, there will be 57 traffic channels per cell. - From the Erlang B formula, can handle 44.2 Erlangs or 1326 calls per hour.